mcabrams/graphql-django-apollo-starter/{{ cookiecutter.project_slug }}/README.md

   - (Create from
       https://console.cloud.google.com/apis/credentials/serviceaccountkey,
-      you'll probably want to create a new service account with role storage admin and name of something like github-storage-admin - download the json file and copy output from `cat ~/Downloads/{{ cookiecutter.kubernetes_project }}-e114e5df1222.json | base64` -
+      you'll probably want to create a new service account with role storage admin and name of something like github-storage-admin, and give it Storage Admin role permissions - download the json file and copy output from `cat ~/Downloads/{{ cookiecutter.kubernetes_project }}-e114e5df1222.json | base64` -
       you'll need to replace that filename with one you downloaded)